Evemose/aionys-front/README.md

 ## Important Note

-When running in Docker (or anywhere not on localhost), set NEXT_PUBLIC_ACTIVE_PROFILE to dev in your .env file due to specifics of cross-origin cookie sharing requiring HTTPS communication for SameSite=None cookies used for authentication.
+When running in Docker (or in eny environment where frontend and backend apps are running on different hosts), set NEXT_PUBLIC_ACTIVE_PROFILE to dev in your .env file due to specifics of cross-origin cookie sharing requiring HTTPS communication for SameSite=None cookies used for authentication.

 # 3. Build and Run